 - Dessert – As we mentioned earlier, the dessert isn’t bad per say, but it wasn’t overly impressive either.
 We would love to see larger portions and more Chilean desserts such as kuchen, torta de mil hojas, and leche asada.

 What makes Riverside Camp special is how easy it makes it for you to connect in Torres del Paine whether it be it’s remarkable landscape or the people that you’re traveling with.
+As part of our larger 1 month Chile itinerary, this was definitely one of the memorable accommodations we had all trip.

 First you have your lotus tents where you’ll be instantly connected to the wild nature of Patagonia with the birds that make their calls, wild horses grazing in the field, and of course the incredible view of the mountain range, especially when those hues of pink, purple, red, and orange light up the sky.